vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/photo-swipe.md

 By including [vuepress-plugin-photo-swipe][photo-swipe], vuepress-theme-hope will make the pictures in the body of the page enter the preview mode when clicked.

-If you don’t need this feature, you can set `photoSwipe` in `themeConfig.plugins` to `false` to disable it.
+If you don’t need this feature, you can set `plugins.photoSwipe: false` in theme options to disable it.

 ::: info

-`vuepress-theme-hope` provides `photoSwipe` options in `themeConfig.plugins` as plugin options to `vuepress-plugin-photo-swipe`.
+`vuepress-theme-hope` passes `plugins.photoSwipe` in theme options as plugin options to `vuepress-plugin-photo-swipe`.

 :::